CorsixTH/CorsixTH-Graphics/manual.rst

 Making sprites
 ~~~~~~~~~~~~~~
 The first thing to do is to make one or more new sprites for the game items
 that you want to replace with your graphics.
-Each sprite should have the same
-size as the size of the original sprite, that is, have the same width and
-height in pixels.
+Use the sprite anim viewer to
+check which sprites exist and what they contain.

 Since free graphics uses the RGBA format, sprites must be provided as ``.png``
 file in the 32bpp RGBA image format.
 If the sprite is recoloured, you also